 This text would be covered by a spoiler block.

 >!
-It doesn't work if you copy-past the characters at the start of the line.
+It doesn't work if you copy-paste the characters at the start of the line.

 Extra cool things